Oikonomou-Stylianos/Project_1/README.md

 Distance

 - The distance.c file implements the hamming distance, edit distance and exact match functions, that are called by the generic function distance(), depending on its MatchType parameter.
 The file also includes a small min_int utility function that returns the smallest of 2 ints.

+Tests

+-Most test files were written post-implementation and are not structured in a quite readable manner.
+However, they do test their corresponding implementation to a good extend, checking most, if not all, edge cases and average cases, to an extent that makes us confident our implementation is fullproof as far as it is used to build this project.